Brianna Pinto: Personal life

 In 2018, Pinto, along with Alphonso Davies of Canada and Diego Lainez of Mexico, spoke before the 68th FIFA Congress to present North America's bid to host the 2026 FIFA World Cup.

 In October 2020, Pinto, along with four other young athletes who called themselves Next Gen United, ran for and won seats on United States Soccer Federation's 20-person Athlete's Council, with the stated aim of diversifying the federation's leadership in age and culture.
 Prior to the election, the council had no Black members and just one person born after 1990.
+In July 2024, Pinto was one of five active NWSL players who represented the NWSL Players Association at the final negotiations in Philadelphia that updated the league's collective bargaining agreement through 2030.

 Both her parents attended the University of North Carolina in the early 1990s.
 Her father, Hassan, played for the men's soccer team and her mother, Meleata, played softball.
-Her older brother, Hassan, Jr., played soccer at Elon University and Duke University and is a right back for Loudoun United FC in the USL Championship, and Malik, her younger brother, plays soccer at Princeton University.
+Her older brother, Hassan Jr., played soccer in the USL Championship, and Malik, her younger brother, plays soccer in Major League Soccer.